gugoan/economizzer/README.md

 Configuration
 -------------

-Create the 'economizzer' database and import the file 'economizzer.sql'.
+Create the "economizzer" database and import the file "economizzer.sql".
 Access with User and password below:

 User: joe

 Pass: 123456